ShashlikMap/KoordXtract/README.md

     // use result
 }
 ```
-Or use a convienient extension for `Intent` in case of Android
+Or use a convienient extension for `Intent` in case of pure Android
 ```kotlin
 xTractor.extractFromIntent(...)
 ```
-3. iOS usage

-TODO()

 ## Roadmap
-- [ ] Complete the current version and configure CI
-- [ ] Add iOS example
-- [ ] Add more internal resolvers
+- [ ] Configure CI + more unit tests